 The Commission for Regulation of Utilities (CRU) has appointed the Register of Electrical Contractors of Ireland (RECI) to operate the Safe Electric Scheme on behalf of the CRU.

 The responsibilities of Safe Electric with respect to safety are outlined in detail in the Criteria Document.

-The CER also undertakes investigations where unregistered electrical contractors may have completed Restricted Electrical Works in a domestic setting or describe themselves in a manner likely to suggest that they are a REC.
+The CRU also undertakes investigations where unregistered electrical contractors may have completed Restricted Electrical Works in a domestic setting or describe themselves in a manner likely to suggest that they are a REC.
 These instances can be reported by filling out the report illegal electrical works form.

 Registered Electrical Contractors (RECs) must adhere to the Safe Electric Rules of Registration with regard to matters such as training, competence, inspection & audit, test equipment, insurance and completion certificates.
 It is through this registration system that Safe Electric, can monitor and validate that the electrical works completed meet the required safety standards.

 Any REC that appears on the Safe Electric register has appropriate insurance cover in place.
 RECs shall permit Safe Electric to carry out an inspection and or audit at any time.
 Any REC who is the subject of a Disciplinary Process must cooperate fully with every phase of the Disciplinary Process.